Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/timing-considerations.md

 Review over the below diagram and take note of the following things:
 - **Server Side:**
     - When a server starts the `SceneEventType.Unload` event, Unity will naturally being to destroy all `GameObjects` in the scene being unloaded.
-        - If a `GameObject` has a `NetworkObject` component attached to it and it is still considered spawned at the time the `GameObject` is destroyed, then the `NetworkObject` will be despawned before the `GameObject` being destroyed.
+        - If a `GameObject` has a `NetworkObject` component attached to it and it's still considered spawned at the time the `GameObject` is destroyed, then the `NetworkObject` will be despawned before the `GameObject` being destroyed.
             - This will cause a series of server-to-client despawn messages to be sent to all clients.
 - **Client Side:**
     - While a server is unloading a scene, the client can begin to receive a bunch of despawn messages for the `NetworkObject`s being destroyed on the server-side while the scene is being unloaded.
         - By the time a client receives the `SceneEventType.Unload` scene event message, it well can have no remaining `NetworkObject`s in the scene being unloaded.
-This won't impact the client-side scene unloading process, but it is useful to know that this will happen.
+This won't impact the client-side scene unloading process, but it's useful to know that this will happen.

 <figure>
 <ImageSwitcher